Aaryan09876/Employee-System/README.md

 *Your Skills:*

-- Expertise in designing and developing APIs for voting application systems
+- Proficient in API design and development
-- Strong knowledge of RESTful APIs, HTTP methods, and API security
+- Strong understanding of RESTful APIs and HTTP methods
-- Experience with API integration, testing, and deployment
+- Experienced in integrating APIs with various applications
-- Proficient in handling API authentication and authorization
+- Knowledge of API security and authentication mechanisms

 *Impact:*

-- Developed APIs for voting, candidate management, and result tracking
+- Successfully designed and implemented APIs for employee management system
-- Improved voting process efficiency by 40% through optimized API endpoints
+- Improved data retrieval and manipulation efficiency by 30%
 - Enhanced API security with robust authentication and authorization mechanisms
-- Contributed to a scalable and maintainable API architecture for the voting application
+- Contributed to the development of a scalable and maintainable API architecture

 *Contribution:*

-- Designed and implemented APIs for user registration, voting, and result tracking
+- Developed APIs for employee skills, impact, and contribution tracking
+- Implemented API endpoints for CRUD operations on employee data
 - Collaborated with the team to integrate APIs with the frontend application
 - Conducted thorough testing and debugging of APIs to ensure reliability and performance
-- Provided API documentation and training to the team